 "Seriously?"
-Jack snorted, taking the psychic paper and reading it aloud. "'Wrath, culprit against the dying light; Ilzaya moonfolk forced in this plight; dwindling crystal shard in the night; and felfire weaponry blinds our sight.'"
+Jack snorted, taking the psychic paper and reading it aloud.
+"Wrath, culprit against the dying light; Ilzaya moonfolk forced in this plight; dwindling crystal shard in the night; felfire weaponry blinds our sight."

 "That's the way of the Ilzaya," the Doctor assured them, taking back the paper and slipping his hand into Rose's because, quite frankly, it belonged there.
 "They communicate through religious and poetic phrases and gestures."

 "I have," Rose beamed.
 "Used to spend hours with my mate Shareen making up poems.
 Mind you, they were about stupid shit until I turned sixteen."
 She gripped the Doctor's hand back with excitement, and he tried not to grin stupidly.
 "Lead the way, Mr. Nine-hundred-years-of-time-and-space!"